cms-l1-dpg/L1MenuTools/L1Ntuples/README.md

 - `fileList`: list of GEN-SIM-RAW files
 - `jobScript`: bash script containing the cmsRun command.
 NOTE: the default is `cmsRun.sh`, but if you need to run on the latest 122X NuGun sample, the number of files is very large so the script needs some changes (included in `NuGun_122X_cmsRun.sh`)for a successful condor submission
 - `eosDir`: output folder for batch jobs (user must have write permissions)
-- 'jobName': name of the directory created in eosDir and locally
+- `jobName`: name of the directory created in eosDir and locally

 ## 4. Submit the production